camvote/bob-gui/README.md

 # BOB GUI

-This repository tracks the live code of https://camb.vote
+This repository tracks the live production code of https://camb.vote, including deployment-specific code.

 BOB-GUI provides a GUI for listing and/or managing BOB ballot instances.